Skin to Skin Is Not A Fad (Updated 2025)

 • promotes initiation of the first breastfeeding,

-• and it can also lower the risk of a PPH (bleeding too much after birth).
+• and it may also lower the risk of a PPH (bleeding too much after birth).

 The evidence is so clear that I actually won’t bother arguing the point.
 If Dr Gannon is truly unaware of the benefits then I suggest he attends the Skin-to-Skin Evidence and Implementation: A One-Day Seminar with world-renowned Dr Nils Bergman, in Perth in May this year, to further his own professional development.
 I will certainly be going.